-Maldives’ new President Ibrahim Mohamed Solih warns state coffers ‘looted’ after China-led boom
+Maldives’ new president Ibrahim Mohamed Solih warns state coffers ‘looted’ after China-led boom

 “As I take over the presidency, the state’s financial situation is precarious.
 The damage done due to projects conducted only for political reasons, and at a loss, are huge,” said Ibrahim Mohamed Solih in a speech soon after he was sworn in as president.

+Read: PM Narendra Modi says India looks forward to working with new Maldivian President Ibrahim Mohamed Solih to strengthen bilateral ties

-Prime Minister Narendra Modi was the highest ranking foreign visitor at the ceremony held in a soccer stadium in the capital Male.
+Prime Minister Narendra Modi of India, which is seeking to claw back ground in a country it considered as part of its area of influence, was the highest ranking foreign visitor at the ceremony held in a soccer stadium in the capital Male.

 Solih, a veteran lawmaker, won the presidential election in September as a joint opposition candidate against president Abdullah Yameen, a strongman who steered the country closer to China and faced international pressure over imprisoning political rivals.